Home ITCEducationPrepare your stayTechnical requirements online education & notebook

 * Apple and Linux Operating Systems will only partially work with digital services and software offered at ITC and are not immediately supported by the help desk.

-** If the headset which came with your phone is compatible with your notebook, it is enough.
+** It is enough if the headset that came with your phone is compatible with your notebook.

 Software requirements

-Software that is required for your study is provided by ITC for the time that you are studying at ITC.
+ITC provides the software required for your study for the time you are studying at ITC.

 1. If your computer has a different language than English installed, you can install the free English language pack from the Windows Update site.
 Notebooks that do not have an English operating system or language pack installed will not be serviced by the Notebook Service Centre.
 Supervised practical’s also rely on an English user interface.